BDC Hamburger Icon

 >> Learn More: How to Engage Your Audience on Social Media

-No company is perfect.
-At some point, your company will make a mistake.
-You might say something insensitive or react poorly to a review, or encounter a problem down a supply chain that causes products to be delivered late.
+No company is perfect, and at some point, your company will make a mistake.
+You might say something insensitive or react poorly to a review, or you might encounter a problem in a supply chain that causes products to be delivered late.

-What sets good companies apart from the bad ones is how the companies handle the issues when they arise.
+What sets good companies apart from the bad ones is how the companies handle these issues.
 Just saying, “I’m sorry,” isn’t enough.
-Apologies can’t be rushed, hurried or awkwardly handled.
+Apologies can’t be rushed, hurried or handled awkwardly.

-If you notice one thing as you read through these tips, make sure it’s this: You are in control of your own reputation.
-At no point should you feel like your business only has a good reputation when it’s perfect or when it bribes all of its customers into posting good reviews on Yelp.
+If you remember only one thing from these tips, make it this: You are in control of your own reputation.
+At no point should you feel like your business has a good reputation only when it’s perfect or when it bribes its customers into posting good reviews on Yelp.

 A business that commits to its goals, lives its mission and keeps its promises will have a good reputation.
-Take control of your reputation by managing the factors that would give you a bad reputation — the rest will take care of itself.
+Take control of your reputation by managing the factors that would give you a bad reputation.
+The rest will take care of itself.
+[Read more on how to protect your brand reputation.]

 Did you find this content helpful?